abdulrahman-111/Solar-Energy-Analysis-Project/README.markdown

 - **Solar System Selection**: Recommends solar systems (e.g., Monocrystalline, Thin-Film, Parabolic Trough) based on site-specific conditions like humidity, temperature, and GHI consistency.
 - **Energy Production**: Calculates energy production using the formula `Power = Efficiency x GHI x Area` and `Energy = Power x time`.

-## Contributing

-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## Authors